• Skip to primary navigation

 Kimchi Fried Rice

-• Spam (ideally 25% less sodium): or sub with smoky bacon, pork belly, or hot dogs.
+• Spam (ideally 25% less sodium): or substitute with smoky bacon, pork belly or pork loin, hot dogs, sliced chicken thighs, steak, canned tuna or extra-firm tofu.

 • Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
 Avoid olive oil, coconut oil or any heavy scented oils.